As an active member in good standing with the Association of Colorado State Patrol Professionals, the following benefits are readily available:

 Colonial Life Insurance is a true supplemental company that pays disability income over and above all other insurance, including worker’s compensation.
 Cash benefits are paid directly to you for on AND off-the-job injuries and begins the first day for accidents and the fifteenth day for old injury or sickness.
 Plans include: Disability Income, Cancer, Critical Illness, Intensive Care, and Life Insurance.
 For more information, call Karen Koch or Jennifer Gerdes at (303)-791-7771, or Sharesa Fetrow at (303)-688-5922.

 New York Life provides insurance and investment products.
 Insurance products such as Life Insurance and Long-Term Care Insurance can help protect your family and preserve your assets.
-Investment products such as Retirement Income, Investment Annuities and Mutual Funds that can help you reach an equally wide array of objectives.
+Investment products such as Retirement Income, Investment Annuities and Mutual Funds that can help.

 Members may request assistance from the Hardship Fund managed by the Colorado State Patrol Family Foundation.
 This fund has been used to assist members in a variety of ways, including bu not limited to such things as flooded homes, medical bills, payment of Association member dues during difficult times, and helping with phone bills.
 Apply for assistance from the Hardship Fund.